Good Governance: Documenting your Sisense system

 Widget Documentation Example.
 Note the standard table structure at the top of the screenshot.

-ElastiCube documentation templates are essentially Data Dictionaries for the ElastiCube tables with references to the data sources including connectivity information.
+ElastiCube documentation templates are essentially Data Dictionaries for the ElastiCube tables and columns with references to the data sources.
+Be sure to include connectivity information.
 I like to create a page for the overall ElastiCube and a separate page for each table.
 Custom column scripts should be documented as part of the corresponding EC table data dictionary.
 SQL Function tables should document the columns and provide the commented SQL code used to build the table.
-I expect that Sisense will introduce an EC data dictionary functionality at some point that may significantly reduce or render separate EC documentation unnecessary.

 A note about tools for documentation.
 I'm sure we have all used word processing tools such as Microsoft Word or Google Docs for documentation.
 There are also a number of online tools that support documentation.
 I have grown fond of using Microsoft OneNote to support documentation.
 OneNote's notebook, section and pages structure does a very nice job making documentation organization easy.
 I like to put each topic on page and use sub-pages for individual items.
 Example: Using a page for a Dashboard and sub-page of that page for each widget (see the first screenshot above).
 I also find working with screen shots to be easier with OneNote than word processors.
 OneNote also has the advantage of being free.
 Notebooks are readily shareable on-line to insure that all members of your team have browser or client access to view and update (if appropriate) your documentation.